 Advisor to Nikopol City Mayor

-on Integrity, Transparency and Accountability
+on Integrity, Transparency and Accountability (part time)

 1. BACKGROUND AND CONTEXT

 General overview

 The European Union Anti-Corruption Initiative (EUACI) in Ukraine is a joint EU and Government of Denmark financed programme aimed at supporting Ukraine to reduce corruption at the national and local level through the empowerment of citizens, civil society, businesses, and state institutions.
 In January 2024, the EUACI entered into phase III that runs until mid-2027.